211 Would You Rather Questions [Funny, Hard & Weird]

 141. Would you rather have a school day with only art or only science?

 142. Would you rather be brave in front of the class or kind when nobody sees?
-LearnClash split: 35/65 kind.
-Adults expected bravery to win.
-Kids did not.
+Kind runs away with it.
+Funny part: adults bet on bravery winning.
+The kids never agreed.

 143. Would you rather have a magic bookmark or a magic eraser?